Policy 6:40 Curriculum Development

 12. assures that all district committees adhere to the goals of the mission statement and the long-range plan

-VICE-CHAIRPERSON OF THE CCC: The principal will serve as the vice-chairperson and will fulfill all the duties of the chairperson in that person's absence.
+VICE-CHAIRPERSON OF THE CCC: The principal or designee will serve as the vice-chairperson and will fulfill all the duties of the chairperson in that person's absence.

 Members of the CCC